callisaurusdraconoidesdoweling285/wheat-agronomic-analytics/README.md

 ## 📖 Executive Summary
 Wheat contributes to ~20% of global calories and over A$10 billion annually to the Australian economy, yet yield outcomes are highly sensitive to complex, non-linear interactions between climate, cultivars, and management practices.

-This Master of Data Science capstone project bridges the gap between regional environmental data and micro-level plant traits.
+This project bridges the gap between regional environmental data and micro-level plant traits.
 I developed a dual-pipeline data science system featuring a **Machine Learning yield forecasting model** and a **Computer Vision organ segmentation tool**, wrapped into an interactive dashboard to drive actionable agricultural decision-making.

 ## 🛠️ Technical Stack
 * **Languages:** Python